-1. Deliver a care package and decorations to your spouse.
+1. Send a care package and decorations to your spouse.

 2. Try a DIY sip-and-paint activity.

-Painting with a twist is a popular date night or group activity, but it may not be an option in the current year.
+Painting with a twist is a popular date night or group activity, but sometimes you want the fun without the extra people.
 If you aren’t familiar, this fun activity involves taking a painting class where you and others who attend are following instructions to try and paint the picture of the day.
-What makes it fun is the fact that you bring your own wine, generally have music playing in the background, and get to see how everyone’s painting turned out in the end.
+What makes it fun is the fact that you bring wine, have music playing in the background, and need little to no artistic experience.
+In the end, you get to see how everyone’s painting turned out in comparison to the goal.

-A little lockdown is no reason to skip out on this activity.
-Instead, make it more intimate by bringing the sip-and-paint to your home!
-Grab some cheap paint supplies and a canvas from your local craft store, pick up your favorite bottle of wine and attend a virtual session.
+Now, you can make it more intimate by bringing the sip-and-paint to your home!
+Grab some cheap paint supplies and a canvas from your local craft store, pick up your favorite bottle of wine, and pick a beginner-friendly painting you and your spouse can try to recreate!
+You can also pick up at-home kits from local Painting with a Twist locations if you want a one-stop shop.

 3. Take an online cooking class together.

-Last but not least, add some fun to a Netflix and chill movie night by trying out a new recipe!
-If you’d prefer an instructor-led cooking process, there are several online cooking class options available.
-Of course, you can also venture out on your own and try cooking without a virtual instructor.
+Last but not least, add some fun to an HBO Max movie night by trying out a new recipe!
+If you’d prefer an instructor-led cooking process, several online cooking class options are available.
+Of course, you can also venture out independently and try cooking without a virtual instructor.
 Subscription services like Hello Fresh send you the ingredients for a homecooked meal, but you can also try out this activity without the commitment by picking up meal kits from your local grocery store.

-Once you’re finished making the meal, all that’s left is picking out a good movie and trying out your creation!
+Once you’re finished making the meal, all that’s left is to pick out a good movie and try out your creation!
 Depending on how well you and your spouse can cook, you may want to have a frozen pizza on standby.
 Either way, it will make for a great story and fun memory.

-Whether you try one or all of these ideas, I hope you make the most of it!
-To recap, here are 3 ways you can celebrate Valentine’s Day in 2021:
+I hope you make the most of it if you try one of these ideas!
+To recap, here are three ways you can celebrate Valentine’s Day from the comfort of your home:

 - Send decorations and a care package to your loved one.